Types of Clams and OystersLast updated on 10/26/2023

-- Middleneck Clam Taste: Briny salinity yet small afternotes of subtle sweetness
+- Middleneck Clams Taste: Briny salinity yet small afternotes of subtle sweetness

-- Middleneck Clam Texture: Rich, creamy, and firm
+- Middleneck Clams Texture: Rich, creamy, and firm

-- Middleneck Clam Cooking Applications: Steamed over pasta for Spaghetti alle Vongole or in a Spanish seafood paella.
+- Middleneck Clams Cooking Applications: Steamed over pasta for Spaghetti alle Vongole or in a Spanish seafood paella

 3. Topneck Clams

-Topneck clams are the most versatile with their cooking applications: tender enough to serve raw on the half shell, and hearty enough to withstand longer cooking applications, such as stewing.
+Topneck clams are named after the distinctive shape of their neck, which is thicker and shorter than other types of clams.
+They are considered the most versatile for cooking applications, since they are tender enough to serve raw on the half shell, and hearty enough to withstand longer cooking applications, such as stewing.

-- Topneck Clam Taste: Bold, piquant salt overtones interwoven with notes of tangy earthiness
+- Topneck Clams Taste: Bold, piquant salt overtones interwoven with notes of tangy earthiness

-- Topneck Clam Texture: Springy, plump, and firm meat
+- Topneck Clams Texture: Springy, plump, and firm meat

 4. Cherrystone Clams